cunundrummer/ImageCropper/README.md

 # ImageCropperExp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.
+This project is an experiment to test the functionality of Cropperjs to use with angular in order to implent into other projects.

 ## Development server